puzzle-js/puzzle-js/docs/guide.md

     </body>
 </html>
 ```
 There two hex numbers in stream (0xf3, 0xa2).
 They are representing the size of the chunk.
 Lets assume that second chunk is sent after 600ms.
 Browser already parsed and rendered contents of the first chunk.
-Whenever second chunk is arrived browser parses it too and render it's contents.
+Whenever second chunk is arrived browser parses it too and renders it's contents.

 Chunked fragments are sent after the initial chunk.
 Like the example above `<div>Chunked Div</div>` is a chunked fragment

 ##### ShouldWait Fragments

-ShoudWait fragment are the fragments that should be waited and injected into initial chunk.
-Lets assume a page with 2 fragments.
+ShoudWait fragments are the fragments that should be waited and injected into initial chunk.
+Let's assume a page with 2 fragments.
 One is shouldWait and the other is chunked.
 ```html
 0xf3
 <html>